-Percent Native and Nonnative Cover - Mitigation Areas
+5.3.2.2 Percent Native and Nonnative Cover - Mitigation Areas

-Native cover for the Phase 1 mitigation areas showed great improvements during Year 1.
-Nonnative cover during Year 1 tended to be low; however, certain mitigation areas that were heavily infested with nonnative weeds prior to restoration implementation showed higher levels of nonnative infestation during Year 1.
+Native cover for the Phase 1 mitigation areas showed great improvements during Year 2; however, due to drought conditions in 2021, annual cover declined in the oak woodland, riparian, and LBVI mitigation areas.
+Nonnative cover during Year 2 tended to be low from late summer to late winter; however, certain mitigation areas that were heavily infested with nonnative weeds prior to restoration implementation showed higher levels of nonnative infestation during Year 2 and some mitigation areas showed high levels of weed infestation in the early spring.
 As native cover increases and nonnative seed banks are depleted from continual weed abatement, it is expected that nonnative weed cover will decrease during future monitoring years.

-Table 3 presents a summary of Year 1 native (perennial/annual) and nonnative cover data for the mitigation areas.
-The average overall native perennial cover in the RAFSS mitigation areas was 45.0 percent with zero percent cover of native annuals and nonnative/invasive plants.
-For the CSS mitigation areas, the average overall native perennial cover was 40.8 percent, the native annual cover was 3.8 percent, and the percent cover of nonnative/invasive plants species was 0.9 and 5.9 percent, respectively.
-For the oak woodland mitigation areas, the average overall native perennial cover was 22.5 percent, the native annual cover was 25.5 percent, and the percent cover of nonnative/invasive plants species was 14.0 and zero percent, respectively.
-For the riparian mitigation areas, the average overall native perennial cover was 32.5 percent, the native annual cover was 35.0 percent, and the percent cover of nonnative/invasive plants was zero and 5.0 percent, respectively.
-Finally, in the LBVI mitigation areas, the average overall native perennial cover of 25.9 percent, the native annual cover was 22.6 percent, and the percent cover of nonnative/invasive plants was 1.1 and 4.0 percent, respectively.
+Table 3 presents a summary of Year 2 native (perennial/annual) and nonnative cover data for the mitigation areas.
+The average overall native perennial cover in the RAFSS mitigation areas was 46.4 percent with 0.7 percent cover of native annuals, zero percent cover for nonnatives, and 1.4 precent cover of invasive plants.
+For the CSS mitigation areas, the average overall native perennial cover was 54.6 percent, the native annual cover was 4.5 percent, and the percent cover of nonnative/invasive plants species was 0.1 and 3.0 percent, respectively.
+For the oak woodland mitigation areas, the average overall native perennial cover was 49.8 percent, the native annual cover was14.8 percent, and the percent cover of nonnative/invasive plants species was 1.8 and 1.5 percent, respectively.
+For the riparian mitigation areas, the average overall native perennial cover was 55.4 percent, the native annual cover was 7.9 percent, and the percent cover of nonnative/invasive plants was 1.0 and 3.1 percent, respectively.
+Finally, in the LBVI mitigation areas, the average overall native perennial cover of 41.0 percent, the native annual cover was 19.2 percent, and the percent cover of nonnative/invasive plants was 0.3 and 2.4 percent, respectively.